Dteyn/bHapticsRelay/README.md

 **Ensure the tag is exact**

-The bridge looks for the exact case-sensitive string `[bHaptics]` in the log line.
+The relay looks for the exact case-sensitive string `[bHaptics]` in the log line.
 Make sure your output matches this format exactly, including the square brackets and capitalization.
 The event name inside is also case-sensitive and should exactly match what you have in your haptic config (IDs typically are lowercase).

 **Write one event per line**

 It's safest to output the tag in its own line or at least ensure it's not appearing multiple times in one line.
-The bridge will typically trigger on the first occurrence per line.
+The relay will typically trigger on the first occurrence per line.

-If you want to trigger multiple events at once, you can output multiple lines (the bridge can handle them in quick succession).
+If you want to trigger multiple events at once, you can output multiple lines (the relay can handle them in quick succession).

 **Log timing**

-The bridge reads the log file continuously.
-There may be a tiny delay (typically only milliseconds) between your mod writing the line and the bridge reacting, depending on file I/O buffering.
+The relay reads the log file continuously.
+There may be a tiny delay (typically only milliseconds) between your mod writing the line and the relay reacting, depending on file I/O buffering.
 For most haptic feedback, this latency is negligible.

 **Custom log files**